Kurento/kurento-room/kurento-room-doc/src/site/sphinx/code_structure.rst

 employs the Room SDK for managing the rooms and uses a Kurento library (**kurento-jsonrpc-server**, a JSON-RPC protocol over WebSockets) to connect with the clients.
-The API provided by the server has a limitation concerning an user’s name, and is that it cannot contain lower dashes.
+The API provided by the server has a limitation concerning an user's name, and is that it cannot contain lower dashes.

 JavaScript client library